Comico: The Comic Company: Andrew Rev

 In 1990, the owners of the company sold Comico to Andrew Rev, who released the rest of the original staff and began working on relaunching the company.
 With the planned relaunch, Rev held onto as many of the original Comico series he could.

 Most significantly hit were Matt Wagner's creations Mage and Grendel.
 Mage II: The Hero Defined, expected out in 1989, was not published until the late 1990s.
 Both Comico and Wagner had jointly copyrighted Mage and Grendel, and with Comico in bankruptcy, that half of the copyright was claimed as a company asset.
 A two-part Batman/Grendel crossover, Devil's Riddle and Devil's Masque, was written and drawn by Wagner and colored at the time of the Comico series, but was delayed by Comico's bankruptcy.
 It was eventually published by DC in 1993.
 Wagner regained sole copyright of Grendel that same year, and, much later, Mage, publishing the series through Dark Horse Comics and Image Comics respectively.

 While losing Wagner's characters, Rev did manage to buy Elementals for his restart.
 Comico began printing again in 1992 with various Elementals-related comics, and in 1993 flooded the market with various one-shot Elementals specials.
-They also created the Northstar imprint, which published material from 1991–1995.
-Budgetary problems and conflicts with creators over payments led to the company's presses going silent again until 1995, with yet another Elementals title (running three issues), and various Elementals spin-offs never making it past their first or second issues.
+Rev also acquired Northstar Publishing.
+Budgetary problems and conflicts with creators over payments led to Comico's presses going silent again until 1995, with yet another Elementals title (running three issues), and various Elementals spin-offs never making it past their first or second issues.
+Northstar continued publishing material as late as 1995.
 Comico's line ended in 1997 with Elementals Sex Special vol. 2, #2, illustrated by Frank Quitely and Elementals: The Vampires Revenge #2, the second installment of a four-issue limited series starring the spin-off character Ratman, illustrated by Kelly McQuain.

 CO Comics

-In July 2009, Comico co-founders Gerry Giovinco and Bill Cucinotta announced the launch of the webcomics site CO2 Comics.
+In 2009, Comico co-founders Gerry Giovinco and Bill Cucinotta launched the webcomic site CO2 Comics.
 The site hosted several of the comics from the Comico Primer, including work by Reggie Byers, Bernie Mireault, Rich Rankin, and Neil Vokes.

 As of May 2022, the website is no longer online.